guilleva/Xmap/DEVNOTES.md

 * news
 * db migration from older versions
 * node->secure
-* add new methods to plugins
-* add new plugin events
 * after install, migrate legacy plugin's settings to the new ones
 * restore free/pro
-* generate UID from plugin:id? the url is probably not the best source... test that

 * menuitem->params? osmap.php:101
 * mergecomponent params?
-* Double check why plugin's names are not being translated
 * Remove commented memory profile code from the fetch method
 * Check all getAuthorisedViewLevels, to call OSMap\Helper::getAuthorisedViewLevels() (plugins)